Skip to content

 #Is webOS or VIZIO OS better for streaming?

-Both platforms now support all major streaming apps including Netflix, Hulu, Prime Video, Disney+, Max, and Peacock.
+Both platforms support all major streaming apps: Netflix, Hulu, Prime Video, Disney+, Max, and Peacock.
 LG webOS loads faster, has deeper voice assistant integration, and a larger third-party app library.
-VIZIO OS is functional and straightforward but gets fewer feature updates.
+VIZIO OS is functional and straightforward.
+It works well for streaming-focused users, but receives fewer feature updates and has a smaller app selection than webOS.

 #Can you use a soundbar with both Vizio and LG TVs?